 Often a spinal cord injury results in paralysis or weakness.
-The degree of paralysis depends on where the spinal cord is injury and the severity of the injury.
+The degree of paralysis depends on where the spinal cord is injured and the severity of the injury.
 For example, paraplegia is a paralysis or impairment of the lower extremities only, resulting from a spinal cord injury to the thoracic, lumbar or sacral regions.
 Quadriplegia (or tetraplegia) is paralysis and partial or total loss of all four limbs; arms, trunk and lower extremities, including the thorax (chest) caused by a spinal cord lesion at the neck level (cervical vertebrae).

-Medical Care and Treatment
+Medical Care and Treatment for Spinal Cord Injuries

 The best chance for recovery of function after a spinal cord injury is through prompt treatment.
-Early surgical decompression and stabilization provides the best change for recovery.
+Early surgical decompression and stabilization provides the best chance for recovery.
 Aggressive physical therapy and rehabilitation after surgery also maximizes the potential for recovery.
 It is within the first six months after injury that the majority of recovery occurs.
 Any remaining loss of function present after 12 months is more likely to become permanent.

 Unfortunately, these debilitating injures are often permanent, as there is no cure at this time.
 This can be very difficult for anyone to have to deal with and it will require ongoing medical care.
-If your disability policy is denied with a spinal cord injury the lawyers at Taylor & Blair have the expertise to fight for you.